amsantac/datascience3GDproject/code book.md

 ##1.
 Information about the variables

-The tidy dataset created with the run_analysis.R code includes four variables: Subject, Activity, Measurement and Average.
+The tidy dataset created with the run_analysis.R code includes the following four variables: Subject, Activity, Measurement and Average, which are described below:

 ###1.
 Subject:
 Each row identifies the subject who performed each activity that was measured.
 Its range is from 1 to 30 (integer values).
 The units of this variable correspond to individuals